How well do you manage employee workplace stress? | Benenden Health

 What is workplace stress?

 In the last five years, over half of those employees interviewed said that their jobs have become more stressful.
-With a clear correlation between stress and mental health conditions, identifying the main causes of workplace stress is the important being able to offer support.
+With a clear correlation between stress and mental health conditions, identifying the main causes of stress in the workplace is the important being able to offer support.

 How much do you know about workplace stress?
 Take our quiz!

-What are the common causes of workplace stress?
+What are the causes of stress at work?

 With 70% of employees suffering from a mental health condition, identifying the leading causes of stress in the workplace is important so, as an employer, you can take proactive steps to minimise or eliminate the risk all together.
 Our research found that the most common cause of stress included: